Dich0tomy/Dich0tomy/README.md

 [**A Mathematician's Lament**](https://www.maa.org/external_archive/devlin/LockhartsLament.pdf), how schools ruined mathematics
 [**Learn In Public**](https://www.swyx.io/learn-in-public), how to learn and provide value for public
-[**Wizard Zines**](https://wizardzines.com/), collection of funny comics and "zines" on a lot of technical topics
+[**Wizard Zines**](https://wizardzines.com/), collection of funny comics and "zines" on a lot of technical topics ... and a bazillion more, but Ill leave these here since I added them a long time ago